GideonLeGrange/mikrotik-java/README.md

   );
 ```

 The above command will run and send results asynchronously as they become available, until it is canceled.
-The command (identified by the unique String retruned)
- is canceled like this:
+The command (identified by the unique String returned) is canceled like this:

 ```java
 con.cancel(tag);